FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Is freeze dried raw as good as raw for dogs?

 Low temperature dehydration process is generally seen as a healthier alternative to other cooking methods such as air drying or warm air dehydration.
-Compared to a raw feeder however, the distinction really lies on the ingredient list and the preparation.
+Compared to a raw pet food however, the distinction really lies on the ingredient list and the preparation.
 Typically, freeze dried has lower chances of containing pathogens.

 Is freeze dried raw dog food better than kibble?